TITLE 56: LABOR AND EMPLOYMENT

 b) The Hearing Officer shall exclude immaterial, irrelevant, and repetitious evidence.

-c) The Hearing Officer shall use his discretion in admitting or denying the admission of evidence.
+c) The Hearing Officer shall use his or her discretion in admitting or denying the admission of evidence.

-A) Inconsistent with his testimony that was given under oath subject to the penalty of perjury at a trial, hearing, deposition, or other proceeding; or
+A) Inconsistent with his or her testimony that was given under oath subject to the penalty of perjury at a trial, Hearing, deposition, or other proceeding; or

-B) Consistent with his testimony and is offered to rebut an express or implied charge against him of recent fabrication or improper influence or motive; or
+B) Consistent with his or her testimony and is offered to rebut an express or implied charge against him or her of recent fabrication or improper influence or motive; or

-C) One of identification of a person made after perceiving him.
+C) One of identification of a person made after perceiving him or her.

-A) His own statement in either his individual or a representative capacity; or
+A) The party's own statement in either his or her individual or a representative capacity;

-B) A statement of which the party has manifested his adoption or belief in its truth; or
+B) A statement of which the party has manifested his or her adoption or belief in its truth;

 D) A statement by the party's agent or servant concerning a matter within the scope of the party's agency or employment, made during the existence of the relationship; or